davidrhoden/davidrhoden-basic-netlify/timeline/hall-monitors-apr-14-2014..md

 ---
 title: I saw the Hall Monitors.
 date: 2014-04-14T16:00:00.000Z
-summary: Absolutely loved this band as a band and as people.
 excerpt: Absolutely loved this band as a band and as people.
 category: timeline
 image: /static/img/timeline/hall-monitors-apr-14-2014.jpg